krishnakatyal/Open-source-documentation/README.md

 #### Ideas

-Participate in an Issues thread or start your own to have your voice heard
+Participate in an Issues thread or start your own to have your voice heard.

 #### Write